kaimcbride/kmc-blog/content/posts/personal-photographic-history/index.md

 a place where I can at least process film.
 In the meantime I've been shooting Poloroid Type 55 film which produces a 4x5 print and negative at the same time.
 I scan these negatives to have a look a the image before trying to make a print.
-Plan on processing here at the house and printing at the Boston Photo Collaborative.

 <li><b>April 2002,</b><i> Boston MA,</i> Purchase Pentax Digital Spotmeter at
 E.P.
-Levine (where I bought
-my Gossen Luna Star 10 yrs previous).
-I love this meter and use no other now.
+Levine (where I bought my Gossen Luna Star 10 yrs previous).
+I love this meter.
 Purchase new sturdier Bogen Tripod from SBI Sales in Harvard Square.

 <li><b>May 2002,</b><i> Carmel CA,</i> Attend a
 workshop given by Kim, Gina, and Cole
 Weston.
 Primarily as a pilgrimage to where Edward Weston lived.
-Saw his house, darkrroom, held some of his negatives, and won a print by raffle that Kim printed.
+Saw his house, darkroom, held some of his negatives, and won a print by raffle that Kim printed.
 Bonus: Kim and Gina are wonderful people and excellent hosts.
 Leave with my photography batteries fully charged.